AT&T 5G Coverage and Plans

 When Will AT&T Have 5G?

 AT&T plans to expand its 5G coverage to meet nationwide availability in the first half of 2020.
-The carrier also has a goal of enabling parts of 30 cities with 5G+ capability within the same time frame, as well as offer 15 5G phone models by the end of the year.
+The carrier is also well on its way toward meeting its goal of enabling parts of 30 cities with 5G+ capability within the same time frame, and it aims to offer 15 5G phone models by the end of the year.